linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 The goal of this class note is to understand the risks in taking positions that are very similar to riskless arbitrage opportunities.
 I want to both simplify and extend the ideas in the Shleifer-Vishny paper in the packet, "The Limits to Arbitrage."
 Read the words in that paper.
 You can use the math in this note if you do not want to invest in the math in their model.

 Begin with a traditional arbitrage opportunity.
-Suppose that shares of ExxonMobil on the NYSE sold for  $90 per share, and those on the Chicago stock exchange sold for$ 80 per share.
+Suppose that shares of ExxonMobil on the NYSE sold for  \$90 per share, and those on the Chicago stock exchange sold for\$ 80 per share.
 If you can simultaneously buy 1 million in Chicago shares and sell short 1 million on the NYSE, you make a sure profit by immediately covering the short with the shares you buy in Chicago.
-If the cost were less than $10 per share, anyone who saw this would make the trade.
+If the cost were less than \$10 per share, anyone who saw this would make the trade.
 It takes little skill to see that all ExxonMobil shares are the same security, so we expect that the price will not be much different on the two exchanges.

 Suppose that instead, there were two "effectively similar" trades.
 For example, suppose that a share of a holding company would distribute one share of ExxonMobil plus one of ChevronTexaco in exactly two years, and that the holding company was selling for less than the price of one share of ExxonMobil plus one of ChevronTexaco.
 You can't just short one share of ExxonMobil and one of ChevronTexaco and buy one share of the holding company to immediately cover the short.
 There are two problems: the items are not legally identical, and it may be that some others do not see that the holding company will eventually be exactly identical to the two shares of oil stock.
 Because they are not legally identical, you must carry the position for two years to cover the short.
 Further, if not everyone sees that positions are identical; the prices will not